ONLYOFFICE/office-js-api/Word/ApiCheckBoxForm/Methods/GetClassType.md

 # GetClassType

-Returns a type of the ApiCheckBoxForm class.
+Returns a type of the ApiCheckBoxForm class.<br>Inherited From: [ApiFormBase#GetClassType](../../ApiFormBase/Methods/GetClassType.md)

 ## Syntax